 - Can my child reread books?

-- My child has read a book, but it’s still showing on the My Program board.
+- My child has read a book, but it’s still showing on the My Programme board.

 What age is Reading Eggs for?

 Reading Eggs is designed for 2–13 year olds.
-The program begins at an absolute beginner level, so children need no prior knowledge to start.
-There are three programs within Reading Eggs – Reading Eggs Junior for 2–4 year olds, Reading Eggs for 3–7 year olds and Reading Eggspress for 7–13 year olds.
+The programme begins at an absolute beginner level, so children need no prior knowledge to start.
+There are three programmes within Reading Eggs – Reading Eggs Junior for 2–4 year olds, Reading Eggs for 3–7 year olds and Reading Eggspress for 7–13 year olds.